Error removing vmdk from a VM: "Invalid configuration for device '0'"

 As workaround you can follow the below steps:

-• After disk consolidated went successful remove the affected VM disk from backup proxy server.
+• After consolidation is successful, remove the affected VM disk from the backup proxy server configuration.